realestate-com-au/pact-jvm-provider-spring-mvc/README.md

 # pact-jvm-provider-spring-mvc

-A test runner to help to write provider pact tests with spring mvc.
+A test runner to help to write provider pact tests with spring mvc, followed [pact spec](https://github.com/bethesque/pact-specification).

 There are already several projects help to write provider test in [pact-jvm](https://github.com/DiUS/pact-jvm) repository, e.g. gradle, maven, sbt, specs2, but we can't find a convenient way to write for spring-mvc projects.